 Research on the outcomes of epidural steroid injections, nerve blocks and rhizotomies show that they are all ineffective on average.3, 4, 5

-Physical therapy for acute sciatica is mildly to moderately effective.8 The quality of the effectiveness studies is good.
+Physical therapy for acute sciatica is mildly to moderately effective.8 The quality of the effectiveness studies is moderate to good.

 Chronic pain rehabilitation programs